 A banana pepper contains about 9-20 calories, depending on the size.

-Banana peppers are mainly water, about 92%.
+Moreover, banana peppers are mainly water, about 92%.

-Fibers and carbs in banana peppers
+Fiber and carbs in banana peppers

 The glycemic index of banana peppers, as long as bell peppers, is very low.
 It’s around 15.
 As peppers are very low in carbs, the glycemic load is 1, meaning that peppers won’t spike blood sugar.